tstuefe/JEP387/review-guide/review-guide.md

     Callers call this (typically a `SpaceManager` before its death) to hand down newly free chunks to the ChunkManager for safekeeping.
 ChunkManager will put them into the freelist.
 Before doing this, it will attempt to merge the chunks Buddy-Allocator style with its neighbors to arrive at larger chunks.

-    If, after merging with neighbors, the resulting free chunk surpasses a certain threshold, its memory is uncomitted.
+    If, after merging with neighbors, the resulting free chunk surpasses a certain threshold, its memory is uncommitted.